-How to Select Gas Dryers, Filters and Purifiers
+Gas Dryers, Filters, and Purifiers Information

 - In-line filters are assemblies in which the inlet, outlet, and filter element axes are in a straight line.

 - Return line or closed loop filters catch all debris generated by the system’s components.
 They are designed to be the last component passed before returning to the system reservoir.

 The follow specifications determine the functionality of gas dryers, filters, and purifiers.

 - Filtration grade: filtration grade (micron rating, Beta ratio) describes the ability of a fluid filter to remove contaminants by particle size.

 - Maximum temperature: maximum media temperature the unit is designed to receive.

 - Maximum pressure: maximum pressure the unit is designed to operate at.

 - FDA compliant: The filter meets requirements from the U.S. Food and Drug Administration (FDA) that allows it to be used for food and beverage or pharmaceutical applications.